solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

     # When a load test is started, an instance of a User class will be created for each simulated user.
     # Each user will start running within their own green thread.
-    # When these users run they pick tasks that they execute, sleep for awhile, and then pick a new task and so on.
+    # When these users run they pick tasks that they execute, sleep for a while, and then pick a new task and so on.
     @task
     def search_all(self):
         self.client.get("/books")